nikita-sharov/docs/applications-for-employment/alten/software-developer-csharp/motivational-letter.md

 |E-mail|Email address|
 |Short letter/Comments|Your message|

-Please note, that salutation is not mandatory on your contact form, which makes "addressing properly and personally" (from your application form) less important to you, giving you the technical ability to sort or filter the applications by applicant's sexual characteristics (hypothetically speaking).
+Please note, that salutation is not mandatory on your contact form, which makes "addressing properly and personally" (from your application form) less important to you, while giving you the technical ability to sort or filter the applications by applicant's sexual characteristics (hypothetically speaking).

-> A code of conduct that isn't (or can't be) enforced is worse than no code of conduct at all: it sends the message that the values in the code of conduct aren't actually important or respected in your community.
+> ~~A code of conduct that isn't (or can't be) enforced is worse than no code of conduct at all: it sends the message that the values in the code of conduct aren't actually important or respected in your community.~~
 >
 > — <cite>[Ada Initiative](https://adainitiative.org/2014/02/18/howto-design-a-code-of-conduct-for-your-community/)</cite>